jigx-com/jigx-docs-examples/docs/Components/countdown.md

 In this example the `onFinish` property is used to show a modal when the `component.countdown` `expiresAt` property reaches zero.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/countdown/countdown-onfinish.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/countdown/countdown-onfinish.jigx).
 :::

 :::VerticalSplitItem